makerdao/sky/README.md

 **Note:** if one of the tokens removes `mint` capabilities to this contract, it means that the path which gives that token to the user won't be available.

 **Note 2:** In the MKR -> SKY conversion, if the user passes a `wad` amount not multiple of `rate`, it causes that a dusty value will be lost.

+### SupplySync

+A contract with permissionless functionality that syncs the SKY supply to include also the MKR supply (thus MKR acts as wrapper of SKY).